chanshuekei/EgmProtobufDemo/README.md

 # EgmProtobufDemo
-A Egm Demo with Protobuf verison 2.6.1.
+A Egm Demo with Protobuf verison 2.6.1 based on X64.